-Define Programme Goals & Create a Strategy
+Define Program Goals & Create a Strategy

-The first step in developing a strong incident management programme is to define the goals and objectives of the programme, as these objectives vary among organisations and will impact the implementation and communication strategies of the programme.
+The first step in developing a strong incident management program is to define the goals and objectives of the program.
+These objectives vary among organizations and will impact the implementation and communication strategies of the program.